 If you are making a donation, make sure you're dealing with a legitimate fundraiser.
 You can do this by:

-- Donating to well known relief organisations with a strong record in providing aid – be wary of giving money to an unfamiliar charity
+- Looking for an official appeal established by the Victorian Government or well-known relief organisations with a strong record in providing aid – be wary of giving money to an unfamiliar charity

 - Donating at your local bank